 Hudson Hill Partners, a privately held New York-based real estate investment firm, announced the acquisition of five properties in Westchester County, NY, comprising 15 residential units, 3 retail units and a vacant warehouse.
 The properties were acquired for a total of $4.6m through three separate transactions in July and August 2019.
 The buildings are all located in the downtowns of Tarrytown and Hastings-on-Hudson, each within a 10 minute walk of Metro North train stations.
 These acquisitions add to Hudson Hill Partners’ existing portfolio, which includes recent acquisitions in Ossining, Sleepy Hollow and New Rochelle, NY.

 Of particular note is the acquisition of 17 North Washington St. in Tarrytown, NY.
-This property is a vacant red brick warehouse building built in 1907, located around the corner from Main Street and a short walk to the Hudson River and train station.
+The Property Buying Company states that this property is a vacant red brick warehouse building built in 1907, located around the corner from Main Street and a short walk to the Hudson River and train station.
 An unofficial historic landmark in the community, Hudson Hill Partners intends on restoring the property through a residential redevelopment project.
 Additionally, the acquisitions include two mixed-use buildings on Main Street in the heart of Hastings-on-Hudson.
 The properties include several retail fronts with apartments on the upper floors.
 Hudson Hill plans to build on the downtown resurgence with improved exteriors and retail offerings.

 The acquisitions included:

 - 15 North Washington St, 17 North Washington St and 89 North Washington St in Tarrytown, NY